Dumitru Stângaciu

-Dan Dumitru Stângaciu, (born 9 August 1964) is a retired Romanian football goalkeeper and a current coach.
-He is best known for his spell with Steaua Bucharest in the 1980s and 1990s where he won the European Cup in 1986 and the European Super Cup in 1987.
+Dan Dumitru Stângaciu, (born 9 August 1964) is a Romanian former professional footballer who currently serves as a goalkeeping coach for UAE Pro League club Baniyas.
+He is best known for his spell with Steaua București in the 1980s and 1990s where he won the European Cup in 1986 and the European Super Cup in 1987.

 He is one of the most famous and successful players who has ever played in the Romanian First League.
-He is 2nd in an all time ranking, tied with Giedrius Arlauskis, Ciprian Deac, Adrian Bumbescu, Mircea Lucescu and Tudorel Stoica, all with 7 championships won.
+He ranks second all-time in league championship, won tied with Giedrius Arlauskis, Ciprian Deac, Adrian Bumbescu, Mircea Lucescu and Tudorel Stoica, all with 7 championships won.
 Marius Lăcătuș won it 10 times and is ranked 1st.